superstreamlabs/memphis.go/README.md

 ```

 ### Creating a Station

+Stations are distributed units that store messages.
+Producers add messages to stations and Consumers take messages from them.
+Each station stores messages until their retention policy causes them to either delete the messages or move them to [remote storage](https://docs.memphis.dev/memphis/integrations-center/storage/s3-compatible).

 **A station will be automatically created for the user when a consumer or producer is used if no stations with the given station name exist.**<br><br>
-Stations can be created from Conn<br>
+Stations can be created from a memphis connection (Conn)<br>
 Passing optional parameters using functions<br>
-_If a station already exists nothing happens, the new configuration will not be applied_<br>
+_If the station trying to be created exists when this function is called, nothing will change with the exisitng station_

 ```go
 s0, err = c.CreateStation("<station-name>")